-Aidan was a member of the Attorney General’s ‘A’ Panel of counsel from 2016-2021.
-From 2018 to June 2021 he was a member of the Bar Standards Board’s Advisory Pool of Experts advising the BSB on data protection matters.
-In October 2020 he was appointed as a criminal Recorder.
-He also sits as a part-time judge of the First-tier Tribunal (Social Entitlement Chamber).
+As a junior Aidan served on the Attorney General’s ‘A’ Panel of counsel and on the Bar Standards Board’s Advisory Pool of Experts advising the BSB on data protection matters.
+He sits as a criminal recorder and a part-time judge of the First-tier Tribunal.
 He was named Chambers & Partners Defamation/Privacy Junior of the Year in 2013.

 Aidan is a co-author of Duncan & Neill on Defamation and a contributor to Arlidge, Eady & Smith on Contempt.